Written by J. Michael Straczynski

 Although The Gathering is generally listed as the first episode of Babylon 5, it was actually a made-for-television film that served as the pilot for the series.
 The first real episode of the series is Midnight on the Firing Line.
 It boasts a somewhat different cast than The Gathering for various reasons.
 Susan Ivanova (Claudia Christian) is “new” to Babylon 5, sent there by Earth Force to be Sinclair’s (Michael O’Hare) second-in-command.
 Talia Winters (Andrea Thompson) is the new commercial telepath employed at the station, replacing Lyta Alexander.
 Vir (Stephen Furst) makes his first appearance as well.
 He’s a somewhat blundering Centauri who is seemingly sent to Babylon 5 as some sort of punishment.
 His first action is informing Londo Mollari (Peter Jurasik) of an attack on a Centauri Agricultural Colony, Ragesh III.

-Initially there is no indication who is responsible for the attack.
+Initially, there is no indication of who is responsible for the attack.
 The diplomats on Babylon 5 meet and all claim their governments have no knowledge of the attack.
 When Londo finally sees a transmission from the battle, he sees that the ships are of Narn origin despite Ambassador G’Kar’s (Andreas Katsulas) denials.
 The two argue and almost come to blows until station security intervenes.
 Londo is frustrated throughout the episode.
 His own government doesn’t want to do anything about the Narn attack on the colony.
 He previously used his connections to get his nephew stationed there and he’s worried about him as well.

 This is the first trial of the purpose of Babylon 5.
 It’s supposed to be an intergalactic United Nations to try to stop any more wars from happening.
 Sinclair faces resistance from Earth in taking a hard line against the Narn.
 He sends Ivanova to the Council meeting in his place so the meeting can take place without the orders he received from Earth.
 Sinclair heads off with the Delta Squadron.